martinfleis/phd-thesis/source/14_Morphometric elements of urban form.md

 It must be noted that, for the statistical comparison of selected morphometric characters across the MT layers and the cadastral layer, these must correspond perfectly.
 However, whilst there is a 1:1 match between MCs and *buildings*, the same does not apply to MCs and plots, as the latter may contain one building (single-building plots) or more than one (multi-building plot).
 To resolve this issue, the building layer is used as a proxy between tessellation and cadastre and, therefore, all morphometric characters computed on both MCs and plots are associated to the building layer (i.e. each building is linked to the value of its MC and of the plot it sits on).
 However, to better understand the impact of ‘*single-building*’ and ‘*multi-building*’ plots (79% and 21% of all plots respectively), the three methods described above are applied to the whole dataset and, separately, for *single-building* and *multi-building* plots.
 In particular, we expected that *multi-building* plots, although important for their effect on the overall analysis, would hold limited comparative value for most of the assessed morphometric characters (perhaps with the only exclusion of covered area ratio and Gini index of CAR, which capture compatible concepts).

-### Topological contiguity of tessellation as an aggregation model
+### Topological contiguity of tessellation as an aggregation framework
+Second test of tessellation within this chapter focuses on its ability to derive topological location-based aggregations.
 The definition of aggregated analytical units via the topology of morphological tessellation can overcome issues of the three methods described above and provide a more consistent way to understand the relationship between adjacent elements of urban form (in the case of buildings or morphological cells).
-This paper is testing this hypothesis in the case of Prague, Czechia.
+This section is testing this hypothesis in the case of Prague, Czechia.

 #### Comparing aggregation methods
 The methodology of this research follows a twofold approach, analysing both small scale case studies and urban scale statistical data.
 Small scale case studies examine the difference between three methods extracted from literature (Euclidean distance, metric reach, K-nearest neighbour) and unconstrained topology of morphological tessellation in different types of urban form; large scale statistical analysis examines the parameters of these methods of aggregation across the whole of Prague.